thelastpickle/cassandra-medusa/docs/Configuration.md

 ; Used to throttle S3 backups/restores:
 transfer_max_bandwidth = 50MB/s

 ; Max number of downloads/uploads.
-Not used by the GCS backend. concurrent_transfers = 1
+concurrent_transfers = 1

 ; Size over which S3 uploads will be using the awscli with multi part uploads.
 Defaults to 100MB.